 Truffle-infused oil is an excellent ingredient to help add a sophisticated touch to your dishes.
 With a little creativity, you can impart unique flavors in seconds.
-Here are some tips for using truffle oil in your kitchen and some inspiration to help you get started.
+Here are some tips for how to use truffle oil in your kitchen and some inspiration and truffle oil recipes to help you get started.

 What Is Truffle Oil?